 4) You will make a lot of really big mistakes You are not going to get it all right in your parenting.
 You will have glaring blindspots that your kids will one day lament as they consider their own parenting.
 But guess what?
 This is where God’s grace bleeds through.
 Be faithful, be humble, be apologetic, be present–and God will use you to mold the lives of your kids.
 It’s better to realize this up front than to fool yourself into thinking that you’ll be perfect, that whatever mistakes your parents made you will now iron out.
 It’s better not to convince yourself that you’ve finally mastered the balance between grace and law in your home.
 It’s better to go through your parenting years with the humility to realize you don’t have all the answers, the grace to apologize when you mess up, and the confidence that God can somehow take your flawed efforts and shape the hearts of your children.
 What encourages me about my children is to know that God loves them infinitely more than I love them, that God wants their spiritual success, their wholeness, their character more than I do.
 It encourages me to think that the huge, glaring gaps in my parenting will be filled by the Heavenly Father.

-5) You need to unselfishly prepare them for their mission.
+5) You need to prepare them for their mission unselfishly.
 The biggest temptation we parents face, I think, is to consider our kids as our kids rather than God’s children.
-Don’t misunderstand me, when I look at my children, I think all the time, Wow, these are my kids, this is awesome.
+Don’t misunderstand me, when I look at my children; I think all the time, Wow, these are my kids, this is awesome.
 And yet I have to remind myself that they are God’s children more than they are my children.
 This matters because it affects the way we parent.
 If we have children for our own pleasure and enjoyment, they will ultimately disappoint us.
 And we will ruin them by trying to mold and shape them, either into our own image or into the person who completes what we feel we lack.
-Instead, like Abraham, like Hannah we must relinquish control of our children to the Lord for his mission.
+Instead, like Abraham, like Hannah, we must relinquish control of our children to the Lord for his mission.
 This means rather than overprotecting them in a germ-less Christian bubble, we teach them and train them and equip them for life.
-We don’t assume the gospel and the great doctrines of the Christian faith, we drill these truths deep into their hearts and souls, so that they can carry this deposit of faith in their generation.
+We don’t assume the gospel and the great doctrines of the Christian faith; we drill these truths deep into their hearts and souls so that they can carry this deposit of faith in their generation.
 It means we start teaching them essential life skills so they can go into the world and make a difference.
-It means we work hard at identifying their gifts and talents and how so they can discover their God-given vocation.
-Preparing our children for life means we slowly prepare our own hearts for the moment they will leave the nest, so we don’t hang on and destroy their adulthood, so we don’t hover over their relationships, their marriages and hurt their mission.
+It means we work hard at identifying their gifts and talents now so they can discover their God-given vocation.
+Preparing our children for life means we slowly prepare our own hearts for the moment they will leave the nest, so we don’t hang on and destroy their adulthood.
+Also so we don’t hover over their relationships, their marriages and hurt their mission.

 *This is by no means an exhaustive list of principles and truths, just some that I’ve been reflecting on lately.